Bahoken’s assist inspires Angers to victory as Mounie, Ferhat and Boudaoui score in Ligue 1 | Goal.com

 The Republic of Benin international hit the ground running in the encounter and wasted no time to open the scoring in the fourth minute, powering home a fine header from Romain Perraud’s cross.

-Nice launched a fightback and levelled proceedings in the 38th minute through Rony Lopes after an assist from Alexis Claude.
+Nice launched a fightback and leveled proceedings in the 38th minute through Rony Lopes after an assist from Alexis Claude.

 Few minutes before the half-time break, Mounie completed his brace to restore his side to the driving seat, powering another header into the back of the net.